OpenNyAI/legal_docs_redaction/README.md

 ```

 # 👩‍💻 3.
 Usage
+Put all the files to be redacted in a folder.
+Create an empty folder where all the redacted files will be put.
-Run the following command in Command Prompt or Terminal:
+Run the following command in Command Prompt or Terminal.
+Replace the input and output paths with the actual paths.
 ## 3.1 Windows or Linux or Intel Mac Usage
 ```bash
  podman run -v <input_folder_path>:/data/input -v <output_folder_path>:/data/output --rm opennyaiofficial/legal_docs_redaction:latest_intel